Police tactical team deployed to arrest 2 on warrants in Dubuque

-A police tactical team was used to arrest two men on outstanding warrants this morning in Dubuque.
+A police tactical team was used to arrest two men on outstanding warrants Sunday morning in Dubuque.

 Court documents state that Jackson pulled Amber N. Kintzer, 28, of 253 E. 21st St., out of a vehicle and assaulted her on July 22, in the 1200 block of White Street.